Strategies for Recruiting Students to the Humanities: A Webinar Series

 Fostering Humanities Identity and Community

 Thursday, July 29th, 1-2 pm ET.
-Please click here to register for this event.
+Please click here to view the recording.

 Explore strategies for encouraging students to identify with the humanities and connect with a like-minded community, from cohort programs to departmental programming to peer mentorship initiatives.

-- Sarah Olzawski, Program Officer at Oklahoma Humanities and former Senior Academic Counselor, The University of Oklahoma
+- Sarah Olzawski, Program Officer at Oklahoma Humanities and former Senior Academic Counselor, University of Oklahoma

 -Leslie Wilson, Associate Dean, College of Humanities and Social Sciences, Montclair State University